 “These elements are entirely new to the museum, and we look forward to realizing their potential for our public,” said Susan Taylor, NOMA Director.
 “Our many outdoor festivals, film screenings, concerts, and performances throughout the year will only be enhanced by these new venues.”

 A 5,000-square-foot indoor sculpture pavilion created by Lee Ledbetter & Associates serves as a landmark for the expansion, offering exhibition space for indoor sculpture and other works in NOMA’s collection that complement the garden’s outdoor installations.
-The pavilion’s elliptical shape is reflected inside through curving walls, encouraging movement around the installations.
+The pavilion’s elliptical shape is reflected inside through curving walls, encouraging movement around selected works.

 The central lagoon was reshaped to emphasize the expanse of open water, and revitalized to capture, clean, and aerate water as a healthy and sustainable resource.
 A weir allows for changes in water level to address flooding potential and re-oxygenate the system.